San Diego airport lounges: the current situation (it’s not all that great)

 Are any of the lounges worth paying to get access to?

 Unless it’s non-peak hours, no. I don’t think so.
 FYI, I define non-peak hours as 5 to 6 AM, 2 to 4 pm, and 7 to 8 pm.
-All three lounges are generally quiet during those times, but for the majority of the day they are loud and chaotic and it’s not worth paying for IMHO.
-You’ll be able to find a much quieter and more relaxing spot out in the main terminal.
+All lounges are generally quiet during those times, but for the majority of the day they are loud and chaotic and it’s not worth paying for IMHO.
+You’ll be able to find a much quieter and more relaxing spot out in the main terminal instead.

 Which lounge has the best food?